theNewDynamic/aba-icc/_situations/colombia.md

 date: 2015-02-23T19:15:00.000Z
 phase: 'Preliminary Examinations, Admissibility Assessment'
 link_to_more_information: 'http://www.icc-cpi.int/en_menus/icc/structure%20of%20the%20court/office%20of%20the%20prosecutor/comm%20and%20ref/pe-ongoing/colombia/Pages/colombia.aspx'
-description: The preliminary examination in Columbia concerns killings of civilians during the armed conflict between paramilitaries and some public servants in waging war against illegal armed groups.
-The preliminary examination is currently in the admissibility assessment stage.
+description: 'The Preliminary Examination in Columbia focuses on alleged atrocity crimes (crimes against humanity*, war crimes**) committed during a conflict which involved Colombian government forces, paramilitary groups, and armed rebel groups called the Fuerzas Armadas Revolucionarias Colombianas - Ejericito del pueblo(FARC-EP) and the Ejército de Liberación Nacional (ELN).
+As of November 2015, the preliminary examination is under phase 3 (admissibility assessment), and the OTP is monitoring national proceedings to investigate and prosecute atrocity crimes.'
 slug: colombia
 ---